 "Inclusion is taking a diversity plan and putting it into action.
 It's approaching a diverse hire and ensuring that the individual also experiences equity in the workplace.
 For instance, in my current position, we make a great effort to hire a diverse range of individuals with physical disabilities.
 If we did not also ensure that these individuals had equal access to accessible technology or physical spaces that met their needs, we would not be meeting the inclusive side of our diversity and inclusion plan - only the diversity aspect.
 I strongly believe that, although these two terms are often used interchangeably in the workplace, the distinction is incredibly important."

 The interviewer would like to hear the tangible and measurable ways you demonstrate your commitment to diversity and inclusion.
 Think about the efforts you have made in your current position.
-Perhaps you:

 Discuss the ways that you show an active commitment to diversity and inclusion at work while spotlighting the fact that you will wholeheartedly support the hiring company's efforts, should you be hired.